ehrpg/rules/docs/vessels/overview.md

 built by large shipyards most ships of one specific type come with the same layout.
 Specific layouts are possible, but usually cost extra.

+The ship will list how many rooms are available for fitting, and will also list a default configuration.

+### Crew quarters

+Crew quarters are comprised of living quarters, bunks and sanitary installations necessary to house crew and passengers.
+Depending on the quality and the size of the ship, crew quarters can house from one to twenty people.

+The captain's quarters are special kind of crew quarters.
+They generally only house few people (from one to three) and are bigger and more luxurious.

+### Medical Bay

+A medic bay as all hardware available to treat patients.
+It comes fully equipped with various supplies of first aid, medicine and operating utensils.
+Complex operations or treatments cannot be performed on a medical bay, and require a _medic station_ instead, which is the larger version of the medical bay.
+A typical medical bay can house up to two or three patients, while a medic station can house up to several dozens.

+### Utility Bay

+A utility bay can be used for almost anything the crew want to: for storage, as a small engineering bay or as emergency crew quarters.

+### Engineer Bay

+All ships have some sort of engineering bay or station.
+This station has most of the important modules (live support, power core and FTL drives) in one location.
+This allows for easier maintenance and repairs to said modules.
+Whether the engineer bay is an actual room, depends on the vessel size.
+Small vessels tend to have an easily accessible hatch, while medium and bigger vessels have an actual engineering room.

 ## Docking bays

 Larger vessels, medium and above, also sometimes come with a docking bays.